nasa-jpl/captoolkit/README.md

 ## Notes

+This package is constantly being updated, and new tools are being added as we finish testing them (many more will be included).

 Currently, the individual programs work as standalone command-line utilities.
 We are working to convert them into a library, i.e., importable within your custom Python script.

+There is no need to install the package to use the tools.
+You can simply do:

+    python script.py -a arg1 -b arg2 /path/to/files/*.h5

 ## Utilities